This post was originally published on October 30, 2013.

 Your choice of decorations makes a difference.
 They’re what make your house truly memorable in the eyes of children and adults alike.

-Keep a separate box or bin for decoration staples like lights and other items that could be used seasonally or for a wider range of holidays.
+Keep a separate box or bin for decoration staples, such as lights and other items that could be used seasonally or for a wider range of holidays.
 When you store, you’ll want to keep these items closer to the front, for easy access among all the other boxes.

-Think up a creative system.
-Consider printing out and taping a pumpkin or ghost to all boxes or bins related to Halloween for quick identification.
+Think up a creative system to label your boxes and bins.
+Consider printing out and taping a pumpkin or ghost to all storage containers related to Halloween for quick identification.

-Take marker to cardboard and write specific items on the boxes in list format.
+Take marker to cardboard and write specific items on the boxes in list format to better inventory your items.
 Next to the pumpkin marker, this list will help you find exactly what you need next year.

-If your home is smaller, or you’ve simply filled up room after room, consider an off-site storage solution to keep your items close by, but out of sight until next year’s great spook!
+If your home is smaller, or you’ve simply filled up room after room, consider an off-site storage facility to keep your items close by, but out of sight until next year’s great spook!

 How did you decorate for Halloween this year?
 Let us know in the comment section below.